RedisGrafana/RedisGrafana/docs/redis-datasource/redis/INFO.md

 # INFO

-Returns information and statistics about the server.
+This command returns information and statistics about the server.

 !!! info "Redis Core"